 Washington State public agencies and the care coordinator roles:

-Aging and Disabilities Services Administration of the Washington State Department of Social and Health Services provides care coordination for any individual who has a developmental disability that starts before 18 years of age.
-Developmental disabilities include mental retardation, developmental delay, cerebral palsy, epilepsy, autism and other neurological conditions.
+Developmental Disabilities Administration (DDA): Aging and Disabilities Services Administration of the Washington State Department of Social and Health Services provides care coordination for any individual who has a developmental disability that starts before 18 years of age.
+Developmental disabilities include developmental delay, cerebral palsy, epilepsy, autism and other neurological conditions.

 - Provides resource information and referral services for the clients they serve.

-- To find out about eligibility for your child, contact your county DDD office or call the Family Health Hotline at 1-800-322-2588 and ask how to reach the DDD office in your county or area of the state.
+- To find out about eligibility for your child, contact your county DDA office or call the Family Health Hotline at 1-800-322-2588 and ask how to reach the DDA office in your county or area of the state.

 - Trains and monitors personnel delegated to perform specific care for the student in the school setting.

-Washington State Department of Health has Children with Special Health Care Needs (CSHCN) Coordinators (generally public health nurses) who are located in each of the 34 health jurisdictions throughout Washington State.
+Children with Special Health Care Needs (CSHCN) Coordinators: The Washington State Department of Health has CSHCN Coordinators located in each of the 34 health districts.
+The coordinators are generally public health nurses.
 They provide services to children birth to 18 years of age who reside in Washington State and who have or are at risk of having a serious physical, developmental, behavioral or emotional condition and who require health and related services beyond that generally required.